 3 Additional loan forgiveness reductions may apply.
 See our guide on Determining FTE and Wage Reduction for PPP Loan Forgiveness for more information.

-4 Do not add contributions for these benefits made on behalf of a self-employed individual, general partners, or owner-employees of an S-corporation because such payments are already included in their compensation.
+6 Do not add contributions for these benefits made on behalf of a self-employed individual, general partners, or owner-employees of an S-corporation because such payments are already included in their compensation.
+Do not add premiums for COBRA continuation coverage taken into account in determining the credit under section 6432 of the Internal Revenue Code.